-School nurses: Students who become ill during school should see a school nurse.
+Students who become ill during school should see a school nurse.
 The nurse will determine whether a student should be dismissed or can return to class.
 The nurse will notify parents/guardians if a dismissal is needed for health reasons.
+Please refer to the Thornton Academy General Illness Policy (on the MyTA page) for specific information.
 A student who has an accident either on school grounds or at any school-sponsored event should report the accident immediately to a Thornton Academy staff member.
 An Accident Report should be completed and kept on file in the nurse's office.

-Please refer to the Thornton Academy Communicable Disease Policy and the COVID-19 addendum for specific information.
+Medication

-Medication: It is the policy of Thornton Academy that only essential medications will be administered during school hours.
+It is the policy of Thornton Academy that only essential medications will be administered during school hours.
 Whenever possible, the schedule of medication administration should allow a student to receive all prescribed doses at home.
-At least the first dose of medication should be administered at home prior to being administered in the school setting.
+Please refer to Thornton Academy's Medication Administration At School policy (on the MvTA page) for additional information.